 It’s so easy, all you’ll need is 15 minutes!
 First,

+1. Brown the beef.
 Cook the beef in a skillet over medium heat and break it apart with a spoon.
 Stir it until the crumbles are no longer pink.
+Drain any excess grease.

-Serve the dip with your favorite crackers and chips.
-Enjoy!
+3. Serve and enjoy!
+Serve the dip with your favorite crackers, veggies, or tortilla chips.

-Tips for the Best Rotel Dip
+Tips for the Best Cheesy Dip

 Make the dip your own with these fun variations!

-- Cheese: You can’t go wrong with some good, old-fashioned American cheese, but smooth and melty cheeses like cream cheese and cheddar will also make a great addition.
+- Cheese: You can’t go wrong with some good, old-fashioned American cheese, but smooth and melty cheeses like cream cheese and cheddar also make a great addition.

 - Spices: red peppers, hot sauce, sriracha, and more green chiles all give the dip some heat.
-You can also add heat by using medium or hot Ro-Tel.
+You can also add heat by using medium or hot Rotel.

 - Toppings: Give the dip an extra flair with salsa, jalapenos, and more cheese.